 - Reduced waste: Additive manufacturing uses powdered metal materials in the precise amount necessary to print the component or product.
 Metal spinning is a subtractive manufacturing process, which generates metal scraps.
 Both types of materials can be reused; however, sheet metal scraps require processing to reuse.

-- Customization: Both processes can be used for small-batch or single-item manufacturing.
+- Customization Spinning: Both processes can be used for small-batch or single-item manufacturing.
 Metal spinning can also accommodate high-volume production with automated tooling, and by eliminating the cure time common with 3D printed parts.

 - Complementary and hybrid approaches: Additive manufacturing is a good choice for prototyping and low-volume production prior to scaling up a project for production by spinning.
 What’s more, 3D-printed parts can be readily smoothed or polished to a critical finish with metal spinning.
 It’s also possible to use 3D printing to produce complex, custom, or specialized tooling used in metal spinning operations.